vasu31dev/playwright-ts/README.md

 5. `getLocatorByLabel(label: string)`: This function returns a Locator object for the element with the given label.
 The label parameter is a string representing the label of the element you want to locate.

+- We use a closure to declare the Locator because the page object is initialized during runtime.
+If we call the function directly, it may return null due to the page object not being initialized yet.
+By using a closure, we ensure that we're accessing the page object only after it has been properly initialized.

+- For XPath or CSS selectors, we can directly use a string instead of a closure, as these selectors do not involve the page object.
+This approach allows us to define selectors in a straightforward manner without worrying about the page object's initialization state.

+- We are calling the locator function instead of using a constant locator as the page object is initialized during runtime only.

 These functions make it easier to locate elements on the page, and they provide a more readable and maintainable way to define locators in your tests.

 ### ActionUtils